Russian version

 Receiving a letter of invitation can take anywhere from two weeks up to a month depending upon the location of where the invitation is being applied for.
 As letters of invitations are prepared at the local level, the actual time that it takes for the company to receive it can vary.
 In Moscow, preparation time is about two weeks; and in St. Petersburg a month.
 Regardless, as a general rule assume this process will take about one month.

-As noted above, once Language Link has received your letter of invitation, it will be sent on to you by post.
-Along with the letter of invitation, you will also receive a letter of support from your visa sponsor (Language Link) and a medical card or insurance policy confirming that you have medical insurance in Russia.
+As noted above, once Language Link has received your letter of invitation, it will be sent on to you by post or email.
+Along with the letter of invitation, you will also receive a letter of support from your visa sponsor (Language Link).

-For those unfamiliar with the aforementioned documents, the letter of invitation is about half the size of an A-4 piece of paper folded lengthwise (81/2 x 11 for you Americans).
+For those unfamiliar with the aforementioned documents, the letter of invitation is about half the size of an A-4 piece of paper folded lengthwise (8 1/2 x 11 for you Americans).
 The Letter of Support is on an A-4 piece of Letterhead stationery.
-Both of these documents along with the medical insurance policy MUST be sent or brought to the Russian Consulate in order to process your visa.
+Both of these documents MUST be sent or brought to the Russian Consulate in order to process your visa.

-Obtaining visas may be done either in person or by post.
-If you wish to process your visa in person you may do so.
-However, processing a visa in person requires two visits to the consulate- the first to drop off your paperwork (application, letters of invitation and support, etc) and the second to pick up your passport and visa.
-At this time, the term ‘quick processing’ i.e. same day or next day processing does not apply to visas being obtained by teachers and students.
+Obtaining visas may be done either in person, by post or via an authorized visa agency.
+As Russian consulate appear to be country specific, please check the website of the Russian consulate in the country where you will be applying for your visa.
+Should you wish to submit your visa appication in person either to a consulate (where permited) or to the authorized visa agency, then be advised that you will be required to visit the agency or consulate twice- the first time to drop off your paperwork (application, letters of invitation and support, etc) and the second to pick up your passport and visa.
+At this time, the term ‘quick processing’ i.e. same day or next day processing does not apply to visas being obtained by teachers and students in certain locations.
 As processing times vary from country to country, please consult the applicable visa processing procedures found within the visa procedures pages of this website i.e. ‘Visa Application Procedures for US Citizens’.

 In order to apply for a visa, the following items should be brought or posted to the designated Russian consulate: